snowplow-archive/scalding-example-project/README.md

 # scalding-example-project

-This project is the Scalding WordCountJob example as a standalone project.
+`scalding-example-project` is the Scalding [`WordCountJob`] [wordcount] example as a standalone project.

-This was built by the **SnowPlow Analytics** team as a smoke test for running Scalding on Amazon EMR.
+This was built by the [SnowPlow Analytics] [snowplow] team as a proof of concept for running Scalding on Amazon EMR.

 ## Building